Table of Contents

 In any case, it’s vital to stay true to yourself.
 If you feel uncomfortable with your clothes, the interviewer may sense that discomfort.
 There is no need to wear high heels or a tie if it feels unnatural to you.
 Choose the closest available option from the suggestions above that you find agreeable.

 4. Go for neutral colors and minimal patterns

-The safest colors to wear on the interview day are neutral, such as blue, brown, grey or black.
+The safest colors to wear on the interview day are neutral, such as blue, brown, grey, or black.
 Avoid dressing up with bright and colorful clothes like red or orange as they may distract your interviewers.
-Besides, they can look more aggressive compared with neutral colors.
+Besides, they can look more aggressive compared to neutral colors.

 The same is with clothing patterns.
 There is no need to add extra noise and take your interviewer’s attention away from what matters.
 Choose a minimal and simple style and attract your interviewer mainly with your attitude and skills.